 Rabbi Lewis M. Barth is Professor Emeritus, Midrash and Related Literature Hebrew Union College-Jewish Institute of Religion, Los Angeles.

-Rabbi Sue Levi Elwell, Ph.D., serves as the director of the URJ Pennsylvania Council and the Federation of Reform Synagogues of Greater Philadelphia and as co-president of the Women’s Rabbinic Network.
+Rabbi Sue Levi Elwell, Ph.D., served as the director of the URJ Pennsylvania Council and the Federation of Reform Synagogues of Greater Philadelphia and as co-president of the Women’s Rabbinic Network.

-Rabbi Zoë Klein is the incoming senior rabbi at Temple Isaiah, Los Angeles, California.
-A book of her poetry, House Plant Meadow, will be published this year by David R. Godine, and she is the author of a chapter in The Women’s Haftarah Commentary (Woodstock, VT: Jewish Lights Publishing, 2004).
+Rabbi Zoë Klein is the senior rabbi at Temple Isaiah, Los Angeles, CA. She is the author of multiple novels including, Drawing in the Dust.
+A book of her poetry, House Plant Meadow, will be published by David R. Godine, and she is the author of a chapter in The Women’s Haftarah Commentary (Woodstock, VT: Jewish Lights Publishing, 2004).

 Rabbi Lawrence Kushner is the Emanu-El Scholar at Congregation Emanu-El of San Francisco.
 He is the author of several books on Jewish spirituality published by Jewish Lights Publishing in Woodstock, VT and a new novel, Kabbalah: A Love Story (New York: Morgan Road Books, 2006).

 Rabbi Rifat Sonsino, Ph.D., is Rabbi Emeritus, Temple Beth Shalom, Needham, MA, and is a faculty member of the theology department at Boston College.
 He can be contacted at email@example.com.